- ICH GCP

 Time Frame: time to discharge after surgery, (an expected average length of hospital stay is approximately 2-4 days)

-This endpoint will assess how long the patient's PACU stay was in days, and how long their hospital stay overall was, also in days.
+This endpoint will assess how long the patient's PACU stay was in minutes.

 time to discharge after surgery, (an expected average length of hospital stay is approximately 2-4 days)